From the 6/25/14 issue of the Glenview Lantern. Download (pdf)

 “Life’s toughest questions require quick, honest answers,” the 1982 Glenbrook South graduate said.
 “If you or your employee has a health or some other issue, wouldn’t you want to know?”

-“Sex offenders, violent criminals and thieves won’t pass our comprehensive screening,” Thoelecke said.
+“Sex offenders, violent criminals, and thieves cannot pass our comprehensive screening,” Thoelecke said.

-He and Chris, his wife of 20 years, have three teenage children.
+Chris, his wife of 20 years, and their three teenage children live with him.

 The principle byword at InOut is confidentiality.